danmilneusw/Extra/README.md

 - Unity Profiler - Audio Module

 ### Week 3 - [03-Level-of-Detail](https://github.com/danmilneusw/03-Level-of-Detail)
-**Measurement tools:**
-- Unity Profiler - GPU Usage Module
-- Unity Memory Profiler
-- Profiling a build

 **Optimisation Techniques:**
 - General LOD (the material discusses texture compression as a General LOD example)
 - Discrete LOD
 - Continuous LOD (aside from mentioning Nanite, we didn't discuss this, but it is fairly similar to DLOD)
 - LOD - Fog (also works for other view-blocking elements)

+**Measurement tools:**
+- Unity Profiler - GPU Usage Module
+- Unity Memory Profiler
+- Profiling a build

 ### Week 4 - [04-Draw-Calls](https://github.com/danmilneusw/04-Draw-Calls)
+**Optimisation Techniques:**
+- GPU Instancing
+- Occlusion Culling

 **Measurement tools:**
 - Frame Debugger
 - Overdraw Detector

-**Optimisation Techniques:**
-- GPU Instancing
-- Occlusion Culling

-## Tips
+## Assessment 1 Tips
 - You don’t have to use like-for-like examples we covered in these sessions, you can make up your own too, time slicing is fairly generalisable for example.

 - You should say why you are using these techniques.
 You must show your understanding of the optimisation technique.
 What is the theory behind it?
-Why would it improve your project?
+Before you implement it, explain why it should improve your project?

-- Profile in the editor for quick fixes, but you will get the best marks for optimising the build too at the end of each section.
+- Profile in the editor for quick fixes, but you will get the best marks if you optimise using the build tool at the end of each section.

 - A few of these techniques you may find are so simple that you may want to group them together in the report.
 Also, you can consider having a general optimisations section, for a group of more obvious or straightforward techniques, like removing console print statements.
-Although consider that it might not be worth prioritising this section, as it will probably give you less opportunity to discuss theory, which less chance to gain marks.
+Although consider that it might not be worth prioritising this section, as it will probably give you less opportunity to discuss theory, which means less chance to gain marks.

 - You can also research your own optimisation techniques and profiling tools.

 - The starred links in the Extra Resources part of each repository are certainly worth checking out.

+- Duplicate the intitial version of your project before making any changes.
+Once you have implemented one technique, then duplicate that and implement a second technique into the duplicate.
+Repeat this process so you can easily monitor the progress you make; you can easily go back to previous versions to take in-game or profiling screenshots.
+This would also be useful for a future portfolio (read below).

+## Advice for Outside of the Module
+Both assessments are designed so that you have something you can showcase as part of your portfolio.
+Once the module is over, I'd recommend you use your GitHub to store a portfolio (or setup a new one if you want a fresh slate) that contains your project at different levels of optimisation and the report too.
+The assessment is a report as this is what a client or your team might request of you.
+GitHub is great as there's no costs to it, unlike a website, and it's easily navigable and understandable by game dev professionals.
+Like the front page of [github.com/danmilneusw](github.com/danmilneusw), you can show a markdown file that has links to all of your repositories and put what you value most highly at the top.
+I can help you set this up if you'd like or show you my personal GitHub for some ideas, although mine is Machine Learning focused currently (please ask in-class and I can show you).